INFIELD PRACTICE DRILL

 This is the third part in a succession of tips for fielding a ground ball.
 This part we will talk about our glove work in fielding a ground ball for infielders.

 After we have our approach and footwork ready and are in our two triangle formation, we can now go to work on the ball with our glove.
 We firmly believe that we have to go and get the ball being VERY aggressive to it.
-There are many philosophies out there that tell you to field the ground ball by making a rounded ‘L’ to your belly as you field the ball…however, we think that as you field the ball, your glove should be going to it (attacking it) instead of moving away from it in the ‘L’ theory.
+There are many philosophies out there that tell you to field a ground ball by making a rounded ‘L’ to your belly as you field the ball…however, we think that as you field the ball, your glove should be going to it (attacking it) instead of moving away from it in the ‘L’ theory.

 So, our gloves literally go out to the ball and up.
 This allows us to get rid of short hops that eat you up and forces your hands to go to the ball not letting the ball play you.
 At the beginning of the year we exaggerate this to the point that our hands go above our heads…as the kids understand how important it is to go to the ball, we don’t require all of that exaggeration.